CPJKU/basismixer/README.md

 The score (`score_file`) can be in one of the formats supported by the [partitura package](https://partitura.readthedocs.io/en/latest/).

 This repository includes a small model trained on the Vienna 4x22 dataset.
-This model was prepared for the tutorial on Computational Models of Expressive Performance presented at the ISMIR 2019. **This is demonstration model and is not intended to represent the state-of-the-art.**
+This model was prepared for the tutorial on Computational Models of Expressive Performance presented at the ISMIR 2019. **This is a demonstration model and is not intended to represent the state-of-the-art.**

 For more help see